Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 This led me to intentionally try thinking about ideas and rationalize by giving reasoning that “this time its different”.
 I used to think that if I don’t come up with a startup idea soon, I would end up having an average life.

-But hopefully, I was wrong.
+But thankfully, I was wrong.

 ## The Solution

-Luckily, I stumbled upon a speech given by Paul Graham at Stanford University: [Before the Startup](https://youtu.be/ii1jcLg-eIQ)
+I stumbled upon a speech given by Paul Graham at Stanford University: [Before the Startup](https://youtu.be/ii1jcLg-eIQ)

 Watching that speech made me realized that this whole time my perspective towards startups was wrong.

 I used to look at it as a money generating machine or something which is ‘cool’ to do.
 But I never paid attention on what it takes to run a startup.

-My focus was just on getting that billion dollar idea.
-In reality, its not just about the idea.
+My focus was on getting that billion dollar idea.
+In reality, its not only about the idea.

 I would divide the answer into three parts: Opportunity Cost, Expertise, and Ideas

 ### Opportunity Cost

-In the speech Paul Graham recommends not to start a startup when you are in college.
+In the speech Paul Graham recommends NOT to start a startup when you are in college.

 As startups are time consuming, they would eat up your whole college life.